-Financing Agreement An agreement under which FortisBC provides financing to a Customer pursuant to self-government agreements entered into with the
+Financing Agreement An agreement under which FortisBC provides financing to a Customer for improving the energy efficiency of a Premises, or a part of a pursuant to self-government agreements entered into with the

 Premises.

 First Nations Means those First Nations that have attained self-government status in Canada.